dagban/dentist/README.md

-Love Running
-In this section, you will include one or two paragraphs providing an overview of your project.
-Essentially, this part is your sales pitch.
-At this stage, you should have a name for your project so use it!
-Don’t introduce the project as a Portfolio project for the diploma.
-In this section, describe what the project hopes to accomplish, who it is intended to target and how it will be useful to the target audience.
+Karlskrona Tandvardsklinik

-For example; Love Running is a site that hopes to help keep people motivated to meet up for runs on a regular basis in Dublin, Ireland.
-The site will be targeted toward runners who are looking for a way to socialise and keep themselves fit.
-Love Running will be useful for runners to see exactly when and where they should be to join the running club.
+Karlskrona Tandvardsklinik is a site that hopes to help dentist clinic to inform patients about their offer.
+The site will be targeted toward patients who are looking for a dentist.
+Site will be useful for patients that want to know which procedures clinic offers and when and how to contact them.

 Responsice Mockup